 Precious metal investors need to be aware of both the tax implications and cash reporting requirements associated with their precious metal transactions.
 The IRS has two stipulations in which precious metals dealers are legally obligated to report precious metal transactions.
-The first is when a customer sells a large quantity of specific bullion products and the second is when a cash transaction exceeds $10,000 in cash.
+The first is when a customer sells a large quantity of specific bullion products and the second is when a cash transaction meets or exceeds $10,000 in cash.
 Failure to comply with federal regulations can result in fines, criminal charges and even prison if the violation is severe enough.
 There are two designated federal forms that precious metal dealers must complete when transacting either of the two previously mentioned scenarios.They are the 1099-B (Proceeds from Broker and Barter Exchange Transactions) and form 8300 (Report of Cash Payments Over $10,000 Received in a Trade or Business).

 The 1099-B form is required when certain amounts of specific precious metal products are sold to a dealer by non-corporate customers.
 This form in essence notifies the IRS of large bullion transactions for the prevention of any tax evasion by keeping track of individuals who may be selling precious metals as a source of income.
 Dealers are required to fill out a 1099-B form when a non-corporate customer sells any precious metal products mentioned in the IRS's Reportable Items List (see below).
 The reporting criteria is primarily determined by the purity and the quantity of products being liquidated.

 - Silver Bullion (.999) - 1000 troy ounces or more in silver bars/rounds regardless of size.

 - Junk Silver (90%) - $1,000 face bag in any combination of dimes, quarters or halves.

 - Gold Bars & Generic Gold Rounds - Totaling 32.15 troy ounces in weight or more.

 - 1 oz.
 Gold Maple Leafs - 25 troy ounces or more.